East of Everything: Production details

 Season one had six episodes, with the show airing on Sunday nights at 8.30pm.
 It premiered on Sunday, 30 March 2008, and the season finale aired on Sunday, 4 May 2008.
 Season two has seven episodes, with the show airing on Saturday nights at 7.30pm.
 It premiered on Saturday, 25 July 2009.
 Nick Tate joined the cast for the season.

 In season one, the town of Byron Bay was mostly used as the real-life analogue of the fictional Broken Bay; for season two, additional locations incorporated into the "Broken Bay" streetscape included other towns with a noted "hippy vibe" in the Northern Rivers region of northern New South Wales, notably Nimbin and Mullumbimby.
 The run-down, fictional Far Out East resort where much of the action is set was a specially constructed set on the site of the future Byron Beach Resort situated on Belongil Beach, Byron Bay.
 The inspiration for the "Far Out East" concept was stated to be in part from backpacker accommodation associated with the former Piggery site and music venue in Byron Bay, which still exists under its current (2021) name "the Arts Factory Lodge".
-The contribution of the soundtrack (featuring many local and generally less well-known artists) to the story and the sense of place is discussed in an article in "Screen Sound" by Liz Giuffre.
+The contribution of the incidental music (featuring many local and generally less well-known artists, as well as occasionally unusual instrumentation) to the story and the sense of place is discussed in an article in "Screen Sound" by Liz Giuffre, who points out that these attributes reinforce the "somewhat exotic location" used for the setting.